-This rule was added in 2013 to include in the Local Bankruptcy Rules the requirements established by General Order M-385, which relate to the requirements set forth in section 362(1)(1) of the Bankruptcy Code.
+This rule was added in 2013 to include in the Local Bankruptcy Rules the requirements established by General Order M-385, which relate to the requirements set forth in section 362(l)(1) of the Bankruptcy Code.
 General Order M-385 was abrogated and replaced by this local rule in 2013.
 This rule was amended in 2015 to conform to the new Official Form 101A, Initial Statement About An Eviction Judgment Against You, effective December 1, 2015.

-Rule 4001-2 REQUESTS FOR USE OF CASH COLLATERAL OR TO OBTAIN CREDIT
+Rule 4001-2 REQUESTS FOR USE OF CASH COLLATERAL OR TO OBTAIN CREDIT-Amended December 1, 2017